This page features musicians who have appeared at steampunk events. It also includes steampunk-related theatrical groups.

 Diego's Umbrella — "San Francisco's own Ambassadors of Gypsy Rock."

 Dogwood — "Dogwood aims to weave historical and wax hysterical in the old-new traditions of mountain men, shantymen, and her fellow men as she tromps acro'st both ancient myth and accidental malady."
-She's based in Seattle.
+Based in Seattle.

 Dust Bowl Faeries — "A gypsy/folk ensemble with a dark cabaret twist."
 Location: Hudson, NY.